EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Conclusion

 \section{Conclusion}

-In this paper, we introduce EraseLoRA, a dataset-free object removal framework that leverages MLLM-guided, background-aware reasoning and test-time adaptation to enable faithful background restoration.
-Building on an analysis of key failure modes in previous state-of-the-art dataset-free methods, EraseLoRA explicitly separates target, non-target foreground, and background, filters out distractors to prevent their regeneration, and integrates multi-background subtypes.
-As a plug-and-play, model-agnostic module, EraseLoRA consistently produces cleaner and more coherent background reconstructions across diffusion backbones and benchmarks without requiring any paired data.
+In this paper, we introduce EraseLoRA, a dataset-free object removal framework that leverages MLLM-guided background-aware reasoning and test-time adaptation to enable faithful background restoration.
+Building on the failure modes identified in existing dataset-free methods, EraseLoRA explicitly separates target, non-target foreground, and background, filters out distractors to prevent their regeneration, and integrates multiple background subtypes.
+As a plug-and-play and model-agnostic module, EraseLoRA consistently produces cleaner and more coherent background reconstructions across diffusion backbones and benchmarks without requiring any paired data.
+An interesting future direction is video object removal, where shared background context across frames can amortize the per-image optimization cost.